perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsa/12_sysinit_logging_tuning.md

 - used to handle operational states of services.
 - employs the concepts of units and targets for initialization, service administration, and state changes.

-Log files need to be rotated periodically to prevent the file system space from filling up. configuration files that define the default and custom locations to direct the log messages to and to configure rotation settings.
-The system log file
+- Log files need to be rotated periodically to prevent the file system space from filling up.
+- configuration files that define the default and custom locations to direct the log messages to and to configure rotation settings.

+system log file
-- records custom messages sent to it. systemd includes a service for viewing and managing system logs in addition to the traditional logging service.
-This service maintains a log of runtime activities for faster retrieval and can be configured to store the information permanently.
+- records custom messages sent to it.
+- systemd includes a service for viewing and managing system logs in addition to the traditional logging service.
+- This service maintains a log of runtime activities for faster retrieval and can be configured to store the information permanently.

-System tuning service is employed to monitor connected devices and to tweak their parameters to improve performance or conserve power.
-A recommended tuning profile may be identified and activated for optimal performance and power saving.
+System tuning service
+- employed to monitor connected devices and to
+- tweak their parameters to improve performance or conserve power.
+- recommended tuning profile may be identified and activated for optimal performance and power saving.

-**[System]{#part0024_split_001.html#id_329 .calibre10} Initialization
-and Service Management**
+### System Initialization and Service Management

-*systemd* (short for *system daemon*) is the system initialization and service management mechanism.
-It has fast-tracked system initialization and state transitioning by introducing features such as parallel processing of startup scripts, improved handling of service dependencies, and on-demand activation of services.
-Moreover, it supports snapshotting of system states, tracks processes using control groups, and automatically maintains mount points. systemd is the first process with PID 1 that spawns at boot and it is the last process that terminates at shutdown.

-systemd
+*systemd* (short for *system daemon*) is the
+- system initialization and service management mechanism.
+It has
+- has fast-tracked system initialization and state transitioning by introducing
+	- parallel processing of startup scripts,
+	- improved handling of service dependencies, and
+	- on-demand activation of services.
+- supports snapshotting of system states,
+- tracks processes using control groups, and
+- automatically maintains mount points.
+- first process with PID 1 that spawns at boot
+- last process that terminates at shutdown.
 - spawns several processes during a service startup.
 It
-- places the processes in a private hierarchy composed of *control groups* (or *cgroups* for short) to organize processes for the purposes of monitoring and controlling system resources such as
+- places the processes in a private hierarchy composed of *control groups* (or *cgroups* for short) to organize processes for the purposes of monitoring and controlling system resources such as:
 	- processor,
 	- memory,
-	- network bandwidth, and
+	- network bandwidth
-	- disk I/O. This
+	- disk I/O.
 includes limiting, isolating, and prioritizing their usage of resources.
 This way resources can be distributed among users, databases, and applications based on need and priority, resulting in overall improved system